TomBeckett/tombeckett.github.io/content/posts/spring-introduction.md

 I would assert that a project (aka module) being in the Spring Framework is *not* any kind of seal of quality.
 Some projects are far more popular and well funded than others.

-Its not impossible for modules to [leave](https://spring.io/blog/2018/12/12/spring-cloud-greenwich-rc1-available-now#spring-cloud-netflix-projects-entering-maintenance-mode) the framework.
+It's not impossible for projects to [leave](https://spring.io/blog/2018/12/12/spring-cloud-greenwich-rc1-available-now#spring-cloud-netflix-projects-entering-maintenance-mode) the framework.

-Remember, its a collection of modules and it's down to experience to pick the ones right for you.
+Remember, it's a collection of projects and modules.
+It's down to experience to pick the ones right for you.
 Spring is only heavy if you want it to be.